erikrose/peep/README.rst

 Version History
 ===============

+Unreleased:
+  * The "peep had a problem" traceback is no longer output for several cases of pip installation errors that were not peep's fault.
+(For instance the specified package version or requirements file not existing.)

 3.1
   * Print the name each new requirements file we encounter during ``peep port``.
 This helps untangle the mess if your files use includes. (pmac)